Whiz: A Fast and Flexible Data Analytics System: Introduction

-We have built an \name{} prototype by refactoring and adding to Tez~\cite{ttez} and YARN~\cite{yarn} ($15$K LOC).
+We have built a \name{} prototype by modifying Tez~\cite{ttez} and YARN~\cite{yarn} ($15$K LOC).
 We currently support batch, graph, and stream processing.
 We deploy and experiment with our prototype on a 50 machine cluster in CloudLab~\cite{cloudlab}.

-We compare against the state-of-the-art compute centric (CC) approaches. \name{} improves median ($95\%$-ile) job completion time (JCT) by $1.3-1.7\times$ ($1.5-2.2\times$) across batch, streaming, and graph analytics. \name{} reduces idling by launching (the right number of appropriately-sized) tasks only when custom predicates on input data are met, and avoids expensive data shuffles even for consumer tasks.
-Under high cluster load, \name{} offers $1.8\times$ better JCT than CC due to better cross-job data management and isolation. \name{}'s data-driven actions enable computation to start much sooner than CC, leading to $1.6\times$ better stream or graph JCTs.
-Finally, \name{}'s data-driven logic changes can improve JCT by $1.4\times$.
+We compare against several state-of-the-art compute centric (CC) approaches. \name{} improves median ($95\%$-ile) job completion time (JCT) by $1.3-1.6\times$ ($1.5-2.2\times$) across batch, streaming, and graph analytics. \name{} reduces idling by launching (the right number of appropriately-sized) tasks only when custom predicates on input data are met, and avoids expensive data shuffles even for consumer tasks.
+Under high cluster load, \name{} offers $1.8\times$ better JCT than CC due to better cross-job data management and isolation. \name{}'s data-driven actions enable computation to start much sooner than CC, leading to $1.3-1.6\times$ better stream and graph analytics median JCTs.